toshke/workshop-big-blue-button-aws/Step2.md

 *If you can't find your desired region below, you can check <a target="_blank" href="https://github.com/toshke/big-blue-button-cloudformation-cfhl"> templates origin page</a>*

-You will be taken to a page to input desired parameters to your CloudFormation stack, where you'll use your hosted zone created in previous stack, as in the screenshot below
+You will be taken to a page to input desired parameters to your CloudFormation stack, where you'll use your hosted zone created in previous stack, as in the screenshot below:

 ![Screen Shot 2020-05-15 at 6 55 06 pm](https://user-images.githubusercontent.com/1170273/82031980-f58fc400-96dd-11ea-86e4-7580aebc4d7f.png)

-You can leave most of the default values untouched - you'll need to supply values for following
+You can leave most of the default values untouched - you'll need to supply values for following:

 - **AdminEmail** - used for SSL certificate domain verification, as well as default login to big blue button web portal (Greenlight)